mstermigol/mstermigol/README.md

 - Pong: A Multiplayer Pong game with server and client components writen in C. With a focus in Berkeley sockets with UDP connection protocol.
 - LookUp: A product finder web application developed using the django framework.
 It streamlines product discovery by comparing offerings across multiple online shopping platforms.
+- Temporal Adventures: An online store that sells time travels.
+Developed using Laravel framework.

 ## 🎓 Skills